GateSID: Adaptive Gating for Balancing Semantic and Collaborative Signals in Recommendation: Abstract

 \section{Abstract}

-In cold-start scenarios, the scarcity of collaborative signals for new items exacerbates the Matthew effect.
-This not only undermines platform diversity, but also poses a persistent challenge in practice.
-Existing methods typically augment collaborative signals with semantic information.
-However, they often face a collaborative–semantic trade off: collaborative signals work well for popular items but degrade on cold-start items, while excessive reliance on semantics will ignore collaborative differences.
-To address these limitations, we propose GateSID, a framework that introduces an adaptive gating network to dynamically balance semantic and collaborative signals based on item maturity.
-First, we discretize multimodal features into hierarchical Semantic ID via Residual Quantized VAE.
-Then we propose two components: (1) Gating-Fused Shared Attention, which fuses intra-modal attention distributions with item-level weights derived from embeddings and statistical features; (2) Gate-Regulated Contrastive Alignment, which adaptively calibrates cross-modal alignment and enforces strong semantic-behavior mapping for cold-start items while relaxing constraints for popular items to preserve their reliable collaborative signals.
-Comprehensive offline experiments on large scale industrial datasets demonstrate GateSID’s superiority.
-Online A/B test demonstrates the practical effectiveness of GateSID: it achieves GMV +2.6\% , CTR +1.1\%, and Order +1.6\%, with less than 5 ms of additional latency.
+In cold-start scenarios, the scarcity of collaborative signals for new items exacerbates the Matthew effect, undermining platform diversity and posing a persistent challenge in practice.
+Existing methods augment cold-start items' collaborative signals with semantic information, yet face a collaborative-semantic trade-off: collaborative signals work well for popular items but degrade on cold-start ones, while excessive reliance on semantics ignores collaborative differences.
+To address this, we propose \textbf{GateSID}, which introduces an adaptive gating network to dynamically balance semantic and collaborative signals based on item maturity.
+We first discretize multimodal features into hierarchical Semantic IDs (SID) via Residual Quantized VAE, then propose two components: (1) Gating-Fused Shared Attention (GFSA), which fuses attention distributions with gate-regulated weights; (2) Gate-Regulated Contrastive Alignment (GRCA), which enforces stronger alignment for cold-start items while relaxing it for popular ones.
+Experiments on large-scale industrial datasets demonstrate GateSID's superiority over competitive baselines, with the largest gains on popular items.
+An online A/B test confirms practical effectiveness: GMV +2.6\%, CTR +1.1\%, and Order +1.6\%, with less than 5 ms of additional latency.
+Beyond the method itself, we conduct a comprehensive exploration of SID in ranking models, systematically studying embedding types, SID configurations, and fusion strategies.
+We hope these exploration offers some useful insights for the community.

 \ccsdesc[500]{Information systems~Recommender systems} \keywords{Recommender Systems; Multimodal Recommendation; Gate Network; Vector Quantization}